 Every family is encouraged to volunteer 20 hours per academic year per child.
 Such activities may include copying, grading, filing, chaperoning, teaching/demonstrating, assisting, repairing, painting, or the sharing of special talents.
-Such service may take place during the school day, evenings, or even on weekends.
-Please consult your child's teacher or the Director of Community Life, Sara Flores, for available opportunities.
+Such a service may take place during the school day, evenings, or even on weekends.
+Please consult your child's teacher or the Chief Student & Family Supports Officer, Sara Flores, for available opportunities.